-The third party did not provide HR Ratings with audited or historical financial information due to the project is still under construction and therefore, it is not yet generating income.
-For this reason, HR Ratings decided to give a negative notch due to the uncertainty risk this represents for the rating.
+The third party did not provide HR Ratings with audited or historical financial information due to the Project has recently started operations (3Q35) and therefore, there is still not financials available.

 6. Use of third-party due diligence services as required by Paragraph (a)(1)(ii)(F) of Rule 17g-7